-Clear targets are set based on a solid analysis of data for each student.

-The majority of pupils achieve their maximum potential in the positive, safe and supportive classroom environment created by the Trainee.
+Work is planned using data for each student.
+Many pupils achieve their maximum potential in the classroom environment created by the trainee.

-The Trainee applies rules and routines appropriately and fairly.
+The Trainee applies rules and routines consistently and has high expectations.

-The Trainee has high expectations and confidently employs strategies to promote positive behaviour and they apply these effectively in order to create an environment highly supportive of learning.
-This includes the use of school sanctions, rewards and praise.
+The Trainee employs some strategies to promote positive behaviour in order to create an environment supportive of learning.